Kallin/kallin.github.io/_posts/2023-08-22-agile-planning-part1.md

 # Next: Generating the Possible Increments

-Please join me soon for the next post, where we'll explore how to generate that initial set of possible valuable increments.
+Please continue onto the [next post]({% post_url 2023-08-24-agile-planning-part2 %}) in this series, where we'll explore how to generate that initial set of possible valuable increments.